★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Network

-Integrated oncology software (planning/workflow/patient engagement) complements therapy hardware and can increase platform stickiness, though software components may be contestable.
+Integrated oncology and procedure software complements therapy hardware and can increase platform stickiness, though software components remain contestable.

 Erosion risks